lxgr-linux/pokete/wiki.md

 ### Healing potion
 Heals a Pokete with 5 HP
 - Price: 15
+- Can be used in fights: Yes

 ### Hyperball
 For catching Poketes with a waaay higher chance
 - Price: None
+- Can be used in fights: Yes

 ### Poketeball
 A ball you can use to catch Poketes
 - Price: 2
+- Can be used in fights: Yes

 ### Super potion
 Heals a Pokete with 15 HP
 - Price: 25
+- Can be used in fights: Yes

 ### Superball
 A ball you can use to catch Poketes with an increased chance
 - Price: 10
+- Can be used in fights: Yes